pfunks/TCTest/test_faq.md

 - Active Key (All permissions of posting key + Ability to transfer funds)
 - Master password/Owner Key (Change the keys for your account)

-It is not recomended to share your password or keys with any third party site.
+It is not recommended to share your password or keys with any third party site.

 ## Master password stuff